 Custody and visitation

 Here the agreement will explain if one parent is going to have primary physical custody or if the parents will be sharing joint custody.
-If joint custody is planned, the agreement will also detail the amounts of time the children will spend with each parent.
+In the case of join custody, the agreement will also detail the amounts of time the children will spend with each parent.

 One key to remember here is that once an agreement is finalized, it cannot be modified without going back to court.
 Our parenting agreement lawyers can always help you with modifying an order should circumstances change in the future.

-This is another important consideration that is typically addressed in the parenting agreement.
+This is another important consideration that the parenting agreement typically addresses.
 Where will children spend the holidays?
 Will there be a schedule rotation?
 You should also think about other important dates like birthdays, vacations, religious holidays, traditional family gatherings and more.